Stunning Florida Beach Sunsets in Photos

 Such was the case at the Naples Beach Hotel the evening I shot this picture, glass of wine in hand as I leaned on the seawall.
 A few people came to perch beside me, our bare toes curled into the sugar-sand as we marveled at the changing hues on the surf.

-But we all celebrated our own ways.
+But we all celebrated the Florida beach sunset in our own ways.
 Other people strolled down the shore, and still others sat at the Sunset Bar and raised toasts to Mother Nature.

 That’s part of the beauty of this simple ritual: you just do what feels right.